Ghana at the 2020 Summer Paralympics

-Ghana will be competing at the 2020 Summer Paralympics in Tokyo, Japan, from 24 August to 5 September 2021.
+Ghana competed at the 2020 Summer Paralympics in Tokyo, Japan, from 24 August to 5 September 2021.

 Athletics

 One Ghanaian male athlete, Botsyo Nkegbe (100m T54), successfully to break through the qualifications for the 2020 Paralympics after breaking the qualification limit.

 Cycling

-Ghana sent one cyclist after successfully getting a slot in the 2018 UCI Nations Ranking Allocation quota for the African Continental.
+Ghana sent one cyclist, blind tandem cyclist Frederick Assor,after successfully getting a slot in the 2018 UCI Nations Ranking Allocation quota for the African Continental.

 Powerlifting

 Emmanuel Nii Tettey Oku represented Ghana and competed in the men's 72 kg event.